pgfernandez/CriptographyPython/README.md

 # CriptographyPython
-Two simple cryptography systems with linear algebra and Python *classic algebra with matrix.
+Two simple cryptography systems with linear algebra and Python:

+ * Classic algebra with matrix.
- *Based on HILL MATRIX CYPHERER
+ * Based on HILL MATRIX CYPHERER